 What happened to Zipwhip?

-On May 17, 2021, it was announced that Zipwhip was acquired by Twilio, an American cloud communications platform as a service company based in San Francisco, California.
+On May 17, 2021, Zipwhip was acquired by Twilio, an American cloud communications platform as a service company based in San Francisco, Calif.

-In October 2021, Zipwhip released an update that they are completely shutting down their service for existing customers by the end of 2022.
+The company released an update that it will completely shut down service for existing customers by December 2023.
 The software is unavailable for purchase to new customers.

 What does this mean for Zipwhip customers?